The 12 Most Expensive Journey Together Cards

 Volcanion ex

-Last but not least we have Volcanionion ex SIR!
-Once again in this artwork we have a return to the hyper-realistic design that was a keynote of previous Scarlet & Violet sets like Temporal Forces.
+The final SIR of the set is Volcanionion ex.
+Once again in this artwork we have a return to the hyper-realistic setting design that was a keynote of previous Scarlet & Violet sets like Temporal Forces.
 This works very well in this card that just emotes action.
-You can almost feel the heat of the volcano and the power of its eruption in this expertly crafted illustration.
+You can almost feel the heat of the volcano and the power of its eruption as Volcanion prepares for attack.

-The mythical Pokemon itself is also so photo realistic it almost appears CGI, complete with a pair of blue eyes looking directly at you.
+The mythical Pokemon itself is also so photo realistic it almost appears created with CGI, complete with a pair of piercing blue eyes looking directly at you.

 While Volcanion is not a trainer Pokemon, it’s a rare card and also has some competitive merits.
 I could see this card faring well in Poison control decks given its powerful burn effect that could be used in tandem with other special condition effect cards to quickly dominate the game.